-Every author of articles or abstracts submitted for publication assumes full responsibility, within the limits of his or her professional competence, for the accuracy of the report.
+Every author of articles or abstracts submitted for publication assumes full responsibility, within the limits of their professional competence, for the accuracy of the report.
 In the case of multiple-authored papers, each author should have made a significant intellectual or practical contribution to the scientific work.

 To be considered as an author of an article, the following criteria must be met:

 - Substantial contributions to the conception or design of the work; or the acquisition, analysis, or interpretation of data for the work; AND